presicion25/Azure-Sec-Ops/README.md

 <br />

-2. Part two below I complete the follwing:
+2. In Part two below I complete the following:

 - Attempt to RDP five times into the main VM from the attack VM using the wrong credentials
 - RDP into the main VM from the attack VM using the correct credentials